The Story so Far

 His performance was everything we hoped for, as his co-star, Emma Watson, told us at the London Press Junket for DH1,

-As his first post-Potter film, Rupert took on the semi-biographical role of Gunner Robert Smith in Into the White, a Norwegian production, telling the story of the British and German aircrews who shot each other down over Grotli on April 27th, 1940.
+As his first post-Potter film, Rupert took on the semi-biographical role of Gunner Robert Smith in Cross of Honour, a Norwegian production, telling the story of the British and German aircrews who shot each other down over Grotli on April 27th, 1940.

 Lego House: I'm Gonna Paint You by Numbers